5 Tips to get rid of the fishy smell after cooking

 This said, it is also one of the most pungent.
 You want your guests asking for second helpings, not reaching for the smelling salts and making their excuses to leave before dessert.

-So to avoid the smell of fish being an unwelcome guest at the dinner table, follow these easy steps, to ensure you know how to eliminate fish odor in the house.
+There are many homemade ways to avoid the smell of fish being an unwelcome guest at the dinner table.
+Follow these easy tried and tested ways, to ensure you know how to eliminate fish odor in the house.

 1. Contain the smell